ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_thunderbird_mac/guide.en-ca.md

 ---
-title: 'Configuring your Exchange account in Thunderbird for macOS'
+title: 'Exchange - Configure your email account on Thunderbird for macOS'
 excerpt: 'Find out how to configure your Exchange account in Thunderbird for macOS'
-updated: 2021-08-26
+updated: 2024-10-09
 ---

 ## Objective